astropy/astropy/docs/timeseries/index.rst

 binned into time windows.
 The `astropy.timeseries` package therefore provides classes to represent and manipulate time series

-The time series classes presented below are |QTable| objects that have special columns to represent times using the |Time| class.
+The time series classes presented below are |QTable| sub-classes that have special columns to represent times using the |Time| class.
 Therefore, much of the functionality described in :ref:`astropy-table` applies here.

 Getting Started
 ===============